qiaoran-abbate/NSynthClassificationRNNs/README.md

-# HOW TO RUN/TEST THE MODELS
+# Steps to run/test the models:
 * Intall Python, Pytorch, Numpy, and Matplotlib
 * Git clone the NsynthClassificationRNNs Repository
 * Navigate to the folder, in terminal or your prefered IDE, run model1.py | model2.py